MP Estate Planning UK

 • Bank evidence and platform distribution statements.

-• A short allocation note explaining how each sum relates to entitlement.
+• A short allocation note explaining how each sum relates to the beneficiary’s entitlement under the trust deed.

-“Clear allocation notes reduce disputes and make it easier to show what happened if asked later.”
+“Clear allocation notes reduce disputes and make it easier to show what happened if HMRC asks later.”

-When to seek advice: get help where wording is uncertain or payments come from mixed assets.
+When to seek advice: get help where trust deed wording is uncertain, payments come from mixed assets (part capital, part income), or there is any question about whether settlements legislation applies.
 Early advice avoids mistakes and unexpected liability across a tax year.

 What to keepWhy it mattersAction